gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     - "add_source": Add a source at the reference pixel, just for spatial reference purposes.
     - "add_noise": Add Gaussian noise, defined by maxcube2noise parameter.
     - "convolve": Convolve with a Gaussian defined by the parameters bmaj, bmin, and pabeam.
-    - "moments_and_pv": Computes the moments 0, 1, and 2, the maximum intensity and the PV diagram.
+    - "moments_and_pv": Computes the moments 0, 1, 2, the maximum intensity, and the PV diagram.

     The operations will be performed following the order of the strings in the list (from left to right).
 The list can be left empty if no operations are desired.